cepdnaclk/cepdnaclk.github.io/sites/servers/admin/README.md

 # Amila Indika (Server Administrator)

 The server admin is always happy to help you with using the department servers.
-However, you are expected to read the 4 pages -- [intro](cepdnaclk.github.io/sites/servers/), tesla, aiken and kepler before contacting the admin.
+However, you are expected to read the 4 pages (intro](https://cepdnaclk.github.io/sites/servers/), tesla, aiken and kepler) before contacting the admin.

 You can contact Amila regarding server issues through